madhukesh048/cowin/README.md

 ## API

-Used Govt of India's public APIs for finding vaccines slots.
+Used Govt of India's public APIs for finding vaccines slots.This api doesnt require any API key.
 The apis can be found [here](https://apisetu.gov.in/public/marketplace/api/cowin)

 Home screen is divided into three main segments.
 First one has all vaccine realted resources, second with other covid resources and last one has all Govt helplines.